 Our Occupational Therapist will keep the NDIS participant and family or support people up to date with the progress of assessments and reports.

-What is the difference between a Supported Living Accomodation (SIL) and Specialist Disability Accommodation (SDA)?
+What is the difference between a SDA & SIL?

 SDA is funding allocated to NDIS participants living with disabilities that have extreme functional impairments or very high support needs.
 SDA refers to the actual physical accommodation itself and an example of high physical support SDA housing would be a building with ceiling hoists, video/intercom systems, emergency power systems, wide door openings, laminated glass, sound proofing, high impact fittings and fixtures.